saramasarone/saramasarone.github.io/README.md

 ## Other Projects

 - Created a package called [EnrichOmics](https://github.com/saramasarone/enrich_omics) to automate workflowes in bioinformatics.
-The package allows to use the EnrichR and OpenTargets APIs to get quick results without having to copy paste lists of genes or proteins from and to their website.
-Full docs can be found on PyPI.
-Docs can be found [here] (https://enrich-omics.readthedocs.io/en/latest/index.html)(2022)
+The package allows to use the EnrichR and OpenTargets APIs to get quick results without having to copy-paste lists of genes to their websites.
+Info can be found on PyPI.
+Docs can be found [here](https://enrich-omics.readthedocs.io/en/latest/index.html)(2022)

 - Project on Explainable AI: [Communicating high-street bakery sales predictions using counterfactual explanations](https://zenodo.org/record/5562660#.YmLkSS8w2RY) (2021)